Harvard Square Attractions

 Located a five-minute walk from the hotel, Harvard Yard is the central green space of Harvard University.

-Founded by Harvard students in 1882, this impressive four-story bookstore is a must-see in Cambridge.
+Founded by Harvard students in 1882, the Harvard Coop is an impressive four-story bookstore that is a must-see in Cambridge.